Erwannlc/MusicalReadingGame/README.md

 # Welcome to Musical Reading Game

 This app makes it easy to practice reading notes.
-Thanks to it, you will be able to decipher your music sheets more quickly and efficiently!
+You will thus be able to decipher your music sheets more quickly and efficiently.

 Cette application facilite l'entrainement à la lecture de notes.
-Grâce à elle, vous pourrez ainsi déchiffrer plus rapidement et efficacement vos partitions !
+Vous pourrez ainsi déchiffrer plus rapidement et efficacement vos partitions.

 ## Features
 - Read the treble clef or bass clef separately, or both clefs together.